Which Data Should You Publish First?

 However, even with a strong mandate, open data takes work.
 Here is an approach you can follow to get your data available to the public, step by step, so that you maximize outcomes and cost savings along the way.

 Still unsure what to publish?
-Use our Data Inventory Workbook to guide the process.
+Use our Data Inventory Workbook to guide you through the process.

 8 Steps to a Successful Data Plan